AdamBoley/Project-Beergate/README.md

 - For the admin backend, add a disapprove method, so that several previously-approved reviews can be made inactive at the same time, much like several unapproved reviews can be approved at the same time.
 - [Implement a search bar function](https://learndjango.com/tutorials/django-search-tutorial)
 - Extend User model to include a profile picture and other information - display this on the navbar and below each beer review
+- move pagination next button to right hand side of the page
+- implement functionality to allow users to update, edit and delete their posts
+- use `{% block title %}{% endblock %}` control statements to provide custom titles for html pages

 Later:
 - implement upvotes / downvotes feature for Comments - on hold

+To consider:
+- The UpdateReviewView and update_review page that allow users to update their reviews redirect back to the review.html page with the updated content
+- this could prove to be a vulnerability for malicious users - i.e they pose as honest users and submit a seemingly plausible review, then update it with malicious content
+- therefore, should updates set reviews back to false so that I must re-approve them?
+- this is vulnerability, but a post method in the update view creates a new record
+- This may actually be a feature to prevent malicious attacks - the old, innocuous record that was updated remains, whilst the new record is unapproved
+- Then the admin user can then delete malicious records
+- And if the update is genuine, the admin user simply switches out the records
+- It's a feature not a bug as the old saying goes!

 For a user-written beer review form: